msisouphanh/msisouphanh/README.md

 ## About me

--I'm Marcus, a recent Information Technology graduate at York University.
+- I'm Marcus, a recent Information Technology graduate at York University.
--I'm currently learning frontend teachnologies - `React`, `Typescript`, and `Tailwind`.
+- I'm currently learning frontend teachnologies - `React`, `Typescript`, and `Tailwind`.
--I am learning `Figma` for UI design and to sketch ideas.
+- I am learning `Figma` for UI design and to sketch ideas.
 <br><br>

 ## Technologies